 Since its inception, the company has focused on developing safe, natural and innovative remedies that will help people lead richer, healthier lives.
 Today, Himalaya products have been endorsed by 400,000 doctors around the globe and consumers in 90 countries rely on Himalaya for their health and personal care needs.

 Starting off operations in Dehradun way back in the 1930s, the company later spread its wings to Mumbai and across the country.
-In 1975, the company set up an advanced manufacturing facility in Makali, Bangalore, India.
-In 1991, the company relocated its R&D facility to Bangalore.
+In 1975, the company set up an advanced manufacturing facility in Makali, Bengaluru, India.
+In 1991, the company relocated its R&D facility to Bengaluru.
 Himalaya Global Holdings Ltd. (HGH) is the global headquarters of all Himalaya subsidiaries.